 Chapter 4: The Impact of Religion and Hierarchy on African Art

-Small-scale communities might have a ruler, but they generally operated as city-states without considerable resources, since their populations were limited.
+Small-scale communities might have had a ruler, but they generally operated as city-states without considerable resources, since their populations were limited.
 Any taxes would not have been sufficient to import large quantities of the luxury materials that larger societies had, so wood, terracotta, and textiles were thus the standard mediums for artists.
 The absence of a wealthy court also would have limited the number of artists–they might make household goods for citizens and the occasional mask or figure for individuals or men’s or women’s societies, but a lesser demand for artworks meant that fewer specialists were needed, and those who did exist were often part-time specialists.
 These artists generally reserved their artistry for the dry season, since they needed to farm to support a family.
 This sub-chapter will examine the arts of two small-scale groups: the Dan of Liberia and Côte d’Ivoire, and the Igbo of southeastern Nigeria.
 Both of these groups used masking to bind the community, even though many other art forms existed as well.

 The Dan of Liberia and Côte d’Ivoire